MayorCurley/londontube/README.md

 ### How to run London Tube

-This was written on Windows with Python v.3.5.2
+This was written on Windows with Python version 3.5.2

 1. Download code
    from https://github.com/MayorCurley/londontube.git